 And I'm here among the puddles,

-You and I together huddle.
+You and I together huddle.“Listen to the falling rain,

-Listen to it fall.
+Listen to it fall.“It's raining,

 It's pouring,